 Let’s cut to the chase — many popular campgrounds started taking reservations up to 6 months in advance.
 This means, by now, most are already booked for the summer.

-According to the Outdoor Industry Association, 7.9 million more people went camping in 2020.
+According to the Kampgrounds of America (KOA), more than 93.8 million North American households considered themselves campers in 2021.
 And based on our most recent survey, this number will only grow.
 In fact, more than half of the respondents are planning a summer RV road trip.

 All this is to say, campgrounds, especially those in or near popular National Parks, will be booked and busy.
 BUT don’t give up on your summer road trip plans just yet.
 If you haven’t yet booked a campsite, there’s still hope!